-Tracing The History Of My Grandfathers’s Pocket Watch And Delving Into English Watchmaking
+Tracing The History Of My Grandfather’s Pocket Watch And Delving Into English Watchmaking

 Last year my mother showed me a silver pocket watch.
 All she could tell me about it was that it had belonged to my late grandfather.
 This is the story of my quest to identify it and its original owner.